meleu/tdd-ruby/hello-world.md

 In Ruby the use of these parentheses are usually optional.
 They may be required to clear up what may otherwise be ambiguous in the syntax, but in simple cases the Ruby programmers usually omit them.

-Let's code like a real Rubyist, then let's clear the unnecessary parentheses from our code:
+Let's code like a real Rubyist and clear the unnecessary parentheses from our code:

 ```ruby
 def hello